stisla/docs/docs/en/2.2.0/utilities/support.md

 Also, you can make component requests or new features and we will consider them.

-If you need help, please send an email to nauvalazhar2@gmail.com with the subject "Stisla Support - Your Subject".
+If you find a bug or think of something cool to make Stisa better, please [create an issue](https://github.com/stisla/stisla/issues).